Frequently asked questions

 About the negotiation

-Broward Health hospitals, physicians and other clinicians and its other service locations will be out of network for all services if an agreement is not reached by July 1, 2025.
+Broward Health hospitals, physicians and other clinicians and its other service locations have become out-of-network for all services as of July 1, 2025.

-Broward Health (North Broward Hospital District) and Florida Blue have entered numerous contract renewal negotiations during our longstanding relationship, and we’ve successfully reached agreement on new terms.
-We are working hard to resolve this latest negotiation without any disruption to the care of our members.
+Broward Health (North Broward Hospital District) and Florida Blue have entered numerous contract renewal negotiations during our longstanding relationship, and previously successfully reached agreement on new terms.
+We’ve worked hard to resolve this latest negotiation without any disruption to the care of our members, and will continue trying to reach an agreement even after July 1st — to get Broward Health back in our network

 Our goal is to be as transparent as possible, though specific details, including financial discussions, are confidential.
-What is important to note is that every health care system is asking for increases, some as high as 30%.
+What is important to note is that every hospital system is asking for increases, some as high as 30%.
 We take those requests seriously.
-Our goal is to reach an agreement that appropriately compensates the health care system and ensures our members have access to quality care at affordable prices.
+Our goal is to reach an agreement that appropriately compensates them and ensures our members have access to quality care at affordable prices.

 Broward Health operates hospitals, urgent care centers, outpatient/ambulatory centers, and other health centers and physician practices across the area.

-Florida Blue has enjoyed a longstanding relationship with Broward Health, and we continue negotiating in good faith, as we’ve done from the start and as part of a normal contract renewal process.
+Florida Blue has enjoyed a more than 30-year longstanding relationship with Broward Health, and we continue negotiating in good faith, as we’ve done from the start and as part of a normal contract renewal process.

 When health care systems demand unreasonably large rate hikes, these costs are passed onto members in the form of higher prices for doctor visits and increased premiums.
 While we want to support the health care systems, it would be irresponsible for Florida Blue to agree to rates that unnecessarily drive-up costs for our customers and members.